-Small- and mid-capitalization company risk.
-The trust includes securities issued by small- and mid-capitalization companies.
+Small-capitalization and mid-capitalization company risk.
+The trust includes securities issued by mid-capitalization companies and certain Closed-End Funds or ETFs held by the trust may include securities issued by smallcapitalization and/or mid-capitalization companies.
 These securities customarily involve more investment risk than large-capitalization companies.
 These additional risks are due in part to the following factors.
-Small- and mid-capitalization companies may:
+Small-capitalization and mid-capitalization companies may:

 - Have limited product lines, markets or financial resources; - Be new and developing companies which seek to develop and utilize new and/or emerging technologies.
-These technologies may be slow to develop or fail to develop altogether;

-- Have less publicly available information;

-- Lack management depth or experience;

-- Be less liquid;

-- Be more vulnerable to adverse general market or economic developments; and

-- Be dependent upon products that were recently brought to market or key personnel.
+These technologies may be slow to develop or fail to develop altogether; - Have less publicly available information; - Lack management depth or experience; - Be less liquid; - Be more vulnerable to adverse general market or economic developments; and - Be dependent upon products that were recently brought to market or key personnel.